pastas/pastas/pastas2.md

 - `ps.stats.kge_2012` was removed.
 Use `ps.stats.kge(..., modified=True)` instead.

+- The specification of a Solver in the `solve` method of a Pastas model is deprecated.
+The solver must be defined prior to solving the model.
+So while it used to be possible to solve a model called `ml` with the Lmfit solver by typing `ml.solve(solver=ps.LmfitSolve())`, it now requires the specification of a solver first `ps.solvers.Lmfit(model=ml)`, after which a simple `ml.solve()` will solve the model with the specified solver.

 ## Pastas Sustaining Membership Program

 We are introducing the [Pastas Sustaining Membership Program](https://pastas.dev/about/support.html) to allow users to financially contribute to the development and upkeep of Pastas.
 To be clear, __Pastas will always remain open-source and free__!
-However, we would also like to note that a lot of the maintenance has historically been carried out on a voluntary basis by the Pastas development team.
-As our user base grows and the software becomes more capable this maintenance requires additional resources.
-So if you or your company are frequent users of Pastas software, we kindly ask you to consider supporting us financially.
-Community backing will secure the future of Pastas and ensure that everyone can continue enjoying this software.
+However, it is important to realize that a lot of the maintenance has historically been carried out on a voluntary basis by the Pastas development team.
+This includes investigating and solving bug reports, responding to questions on the Discussions page, requests for new features, etc. Mind you, the Pastas development team really enjoys (many of) these tasks, but time and budgets are limited.
+As the Pastas user base grows and the software becomes more capable, this maintenance requires additional resources.
+Yes, Pastas if free and open-source software.
+But that doesn't mean it doesn't cost any money to maintain.
+So if you or your company are frequent users of Pastas software, we kindly ask you to consider supporting Pastas financially.
+Check out the Sustainable Membership Program and join!